Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

-Let $v_2$ be the unique child (i.e., $v_3=p(v_2)$) of $v_3$ in $\MST(S)$.
-To define $v_1$ and $v_0$ we use a small case distinction.
-Consider the set $C$ of the children of $v_2$ that are not spanning the big angle with $v_3$ at $v_2$. \begin{enumerate} \item If $C$ contains a vertex that is not a leaf in $\MST(S)$ or if $v_2$ has only a single child, we choose it as $v_1$.
-We assume w.l.o.g. that $v_1$ is the successor of $v_3$ in clockwise order around $v_2$. .
-Further, we choose $v_0$ as a child of $v_1$ such that $v_2$ and $v_0$ are consecutive around $v_1$ and not spanning the big angle at $v_1$.
+Let $v_2$ be the unique child of $v_3$ in $\MST(S)$ (i.e., $v_3=p(v_2)$).
+To define $v_1$ and $v_0$ we use a case distinction.
+Consider the set $C$ of the children of $v_2$ that are not spanning the big angle with $v_3$ at $v_2$.
+(Note that $v_3$ may or may not be spanning the big angle at $v_2$ and that $C$ contains 0, 1, or 2 vertices). \begin{enumerate} \item If $v_2$ has only a single child (i.e., $C$ is empty), or if $C$ contains a vertex that is not a leaf in $\MST(S)$, we choose it (or one of them) as $v_1$.
+We assume w.l.o.g.\ that $v_1$ is the successor of $v_3$ in clockwise order around $v_2$.
+Further, we choose $v_0$ as a child of $v_1$ such that $v_2$ and $v_0$ are consecutive around $v_1$ and do not span the big angle at $v_1$.
 If $v_1$ has two children, and this is true for both, then we choose $v_0$ such that it is the successor of $v_2$ in counterclockwise order around $v_1$.
-See \fig{fig:diffP1}~(a)-(f) for the six different ``geometric'' (taking the position of the big angles into account) variations of this case.
+See \fig{fig:diffP1}~(a)--(f) for the six different variations of this case, i.e., all possible distributions of the positions of the big angles.
 Explicit definitions for these cases can be found below.
-W.l.o.g., we require the subtree at $v_2$ to be nonempty in cases (d)-(f) and the subtree of $v_1$ to be nonempty in cases (c) and (f).
+W.l.o.g., we require the subtree at $v_2$ to be nonempty in cases (d)--(f) and the subtree of $v_1$ to be nonempty in cases (c) and (f).
 For all cases we assume without loss of generality that the angle $v_3v_2v_1$ is clockwise less than $\pi$. \begin{itemize} \item[(1a)] The edge $v_3v_2$ is \textbf{adjacent} to the big angle at $v_2$ and the angle $v_2v_1v_0$ is clockwise \textbf{less} than $\pi$. \item[(1b)] The edge $v_3v_2$ is \textbf{adjacent} to the big angle at $v_2$, the angle $v_2v_1v_0$ is clockwise \textbf{greater} than $\pi$, and the edge $v_2v_1$ is \textbf{adjacent} to the big angle at $v_1$. \item[(1c)] The edge $v_3v_2$ is \textbf{adjacent} to the big angle at $v_2$, the angle $v_2v_1v_0$ is clockwise \textbf{greater} than $\pi$, and the edge $v_2v_1$ is \textbf{not adjacent} to the big angle at $v_1$. \item[(1d)] The edge $v_3v_2$ is \textbf{not adjacent} to the big angle at $v_2$ and the angle $v_2v_1v_0$ is clockwise \textbf{less} than $\pi$. \item[(1e)] The edge $v_3v_2$ is \textbf{not adjacent} to the big angle at $v_2$, the angle $v_2v_1v_0$ is clockwise \textbf{greater} than $\pi$, and the edge $v_2v_1$ is \textbf{adjacent} to the big angle at $v_1$. \item[(1f)] The edge $v_3v_2$ is \textbf{not adjacent} to the big angle at $v_2$, the angle $v_2v_1v_0$ is clockwise \textbf{greater} than $\pi$, and the edge $v_2v_1$ is \textbf{not adjacent} to the big angle at $v_1$. \end{itemize}